CrossRef/event-data-user-guide/docs/quality-assurance/quality.md

 ### Evidence Log Dump Check

 The Evidence Log is archived every day, available as a CSV and a JSON file.
-The presence of this file is checked, and an errir is logged if either are missing.
+The presence of this file is checked, and an error is logged if either are missing.

 ### Twitter Compliance